 WIFI and workspaces: 3/5

 There are a handful of spots you could go to during the day to get work done, but I would think after a while you might feel kinda weird doing it.
-Like I said, there aren’t a lot of other nomads here so you might be the only one going in every day to sit on your laptop for hours.
-I honestly have been more productive working in my room.
+Like I said, there aren’t a lot of other nomads there so you might be the only one going in every day to sit on your laptop for hours.
+I tended to just work from my room.

-The Coffee House (When I Google this, I get the one in Mae Haad but there’s one in Sairee at the end of the main street where Chopper’s is.
-It’s air-conditioned and such a nice spot to work!)
+The Coffee House – I used to work here a ton because they have air conditioning!
+I’ve linked the one in Mae Haad but I frequented the one in Sairee at the end of the main street where Chopper’s is.
+Not very good food options but they have drinks and there are tons of restaurants just outside.

 Other spots around the island that seem like places you could work if you wanted to: